drpreag/contact_page/README.md

 # Contact page #

-This is a small peace of code then can be used for a contact page on every site.
+This is a small peace of code that can be used for a contact page on every site.

 Purpose is to provide clients with option of sending a message to webmaster with possiblity to upload a file along with a message.
 File goes to upload folder,